All Books

 by John Gottman

-Learn the seven proven principles for a happier, more loving marriage.
+Learn seven science-backed principles to create a happier, lasting marriage.

 Key Takeaways

-• Identify the 'Four Horsemen' that predict relationship failure.
+• Identify and combat the 'Four Horsemen' of relationship failure.

 Who Should Read